Patient Resources from Gentle Dental Care

 Why Do I Need It?

-If gum disease is caught early and hasn’t damaged the structures below the gum line, a professional cleaning should do.
+If gum disease is caught early and has not damaged the structures below the gum line, a professional cleaning should be done.
 If the pockets between your gums and teeth are too deep, however, scaling and root planing may be needed.

 A July 2015 study in the Journal of the American Dental Association finds that scaling and root planing is beneficial to patients with chronic periodontitis (gum disease that has advanced past gingivitis).
 Chronic periodontitis affects 47.2% of adults over 30 in the United States.